 Fortunately, metformin with lifestyle modifications, with or without sulfonylureas, is usually sufficient for the treatment of type 2 diabetes in children.

 Insulins are safe and effective in the management of hyperglycemia in children.
 The most commonly used insulins in children are aspart, glulisine, lispro, regular, neutral protamine Hagedorn, detemir, and glargine.

-Children who present with diabetic ketoacidosis and thin children with type 2 diabetes might benefit from an insulin without any delay.
+Children who present with diabetic ketoacidosis and thin children with type 2 diabetes might benefit from insulin treatment without any delay.
 Additionally, children who present with a random plasma glucose concentration of 250 mg/dL or more should be started on insulin.
-Children who have a hemoglobin A1C percentage of more than 9 % are better-off with insulin therapy from the beginning.
+Children who have a hemoglobin A1C percentage of more than 9% are better off with insulin therapy from the beginning.

 The use of insulin in the management of type 2 diabetes in children is usually temporary.
-The rationale behind the temporary use of insulin is the hypothesis that using exogenous insulin would allow the beta-cells to rest and recover.
-After the initial period of using insulin, the child can be gradually titrated down from insulin and maintained on oral hypoglycemic therapy.
+The rationale behind the temporary use of insulin is the hypothesis that use of exogenous insulin will allow the beta-cells to rest and recover.
+After an initial period of using insulin, the child can be gradually titrated down from insulin and maintained on oral hypoglycemic therapy.